sercankulcu/sercankulcu.github.io/_thoughts/small-projects-and-the-joy-of-finishing.md

 ---
-title: 'Small Projects and the Joy of Finishing'
+title: 'Small Projects Close the Loop'
 date: 2025-03-08
 tags:
-  - life
   - projects
+  - learning
-  - self-improvement
+  - reflection
 ---

-I used to think a project had to be big to be meaningful.
-A large project looked serious and important.
-It felt like something worth talking about.
-Small projects looked temporary to me, almost like exercises.
-Over time, this changed.
-I started to enjoy the feeling of finishing something small much more than carrying a large unfinished idea for months.
+I used to think a project had to be large to deserve attention.
+Large projects looked serious.
+Small ones looked temporary, almost like exercises.
+Over time, I began to suspect that scale and seriousness are not the same thing.

-A small project has a clear shape.
-You begin with one simple idea, you make a few mistakes, you solve a few problems, and then one day it works.
-Maybe it is only a timer, a tiny game, a calculator, or a page that does one useful thing.
-It will not change the world.
-Still, when I look at it and say, "I made this," I feel a quiet satisfaction.

-Large plans can become heavy very quickly.
-At first they are exciting, but later the list of missing parts starts to grow.
-Then the project becomes something that follows you in your mind.
-Small projects are lighter.
-You do not need to imagine the next six months.
-You only need to solve the next small problem.

-I also learned that finishing teaches more than planning.
-Planning feels safe because nothing can break yet.
-Building is different.
-A button refuses to work.
-A layout looks good on a computer but terrible on a phone.
-A simple idea becomes more difficult than expected.
-These moments are sometimes annoying, but they are also where learning happens.

-Not every project needs a business plan, a large audience, or a serious purpose.
-Sometimes curiosity is enough.
-Sometimes I only want to know if I can make something work.
-That is a good reason to start.

-I now believe that many small finished things can slowly become something large.
-A page becomes a tool.
-A tool becomes a collection.
-A collection becomes part of a website.
-The first small step does not need to know where everything will end.

-There is also something emotional about finishing.
-Time becomes visible.
-The hours did not simply disappear.
-They became a small object on the screen.
-Maybe it is not perfect.
-Maybe I will change it later.
-But for that moment, it is complete.

-That simple feeling still makes me happy.
+A small project has one advantage that large plans often lose: it can complete a feedback loop.
+You imagine something, build it, discover what was wrong with the idea, change it, and eventually decide that it is finished enough to exist.
+The loop closes.

+That matters because planning can hide from reality for a surprisingly long time.
+A project can look elegant in notes and diagrams.
+Then the first button does not work.
+The layout breaks on a phone.
+A simple feature needs three unexpected decisions.
+Building introduces resistance, and resistance produces information.

+This is why I now think of small projects less as miniature versions of large ones and more as experiments with consequences.
+They are large enough to reveal mistakes but small enough that the mistakes remain affordable.

+Dewey treated learning as something tested through experience rather than stored only as abstract knowledge.
+Small projects make that idea concrete.
+A tutorial can tell me how something should work.
+A small application tells me what happens when my understanding meets an actual system.

+There is another benefit: finishing forces exclusion.
+An unfinished project can contain every future feature because none of them has to coexist yet.
+Finishing means deciding what this version will not include.
+That can feel like loss, but it is also what gives the work a shape.

+I notice this especially with small tools.
+A timer, a calculator, a tiny game, a page that solves one problem: none needs to become a company, a product, or a platform.
+It can simply do one thing well enough to be complete.

+That changes the emotional weight of work.
+A huge unfinished plan can follow me for months.
+A small finished project becomes quiet.
+I can look at it, notice what I learned, and move on without carrying twenty unresolved decisions into the next idea.

+Of course, small projects can become another form of avoidance.
+It is possible to finish easy things forever because the harder project is frightening.
+The value is not in staying small.
+It is in learning when small scope creates useful feedback and when it becomes a hiding place.

+The distinction I care about now is not **small versus ambitious**.
+It is **closed loop versus permanent intention**.

+A finished small thing has met reality.
+An enormous plan may still be waiting to do so.

+Sometimes the most useful project is the one modest enough to teach you something before your enthusiasm runs out.